Jakub Sławek

-Jakub Kacper Sławek (born 1976) is a Polish diplomat, since 2020 chargé d'affaires and since 2022 ambassador of the Republic of Poland to the United Arab Emirates.
+Jakub Kacper Sławek (born 1976) is a Polish diplomat, from 2020 to 2022 chargé d'affaires and from 2022 to 2024 ambassador of the Republic of Poland to the United Arab Emirates.

 Life

 Jakub Sławek graduated from Arabic studies at the Institute of Oriental Philology of the Jagiellonian University (2002).
 He also studied at Collegium Civitas in Warsaw, Paris and Damascus.
 In 2004 he became a sworn translator of the Arabic language.
 In 2008, at the Faculty of Oriental Studies at the University of Warsaw, he obtained a PhD in literary studies on the basis of the dissertation Tribalism and Text in the Culture of Yemen (doctoral advisor – Marek Dziekan).